 Yearbook fees are included in the cost of tuition.
-The yearbook is compiled by a parent volunteer as a pictorial record of all students and certain activities for a given year.
+The yearbook is compiled as a pictorial record of all students and certain activities for a given year.
 It is distributed to students during the last few days of school.

 STUDENT HEALTH INFORMATION